Faifly/xDrip/README.md

 # xDrip
-Port from Nightscout xDrip+ to iOS Swift
+Port from Nightscout xDrip+ to iOS